Elias Whitmore

 Elias Whitmore (March 2, 1772 Pembroke, then in Hillsborough County, now in Merrimack County, New Hampshire – December 26, 1853 Windsor, Broome County, New York) was a United States representative from New York.

 Life

-He completed preparatory studies.
-He removed to Windsor, NY and engaged in mercantile pursuits.
+He completed preparatory studies and removed to Windsor, NY where he engaged in mercantile pursuits.

 Whitmore was elected as an Adams man to the 19th United States Congress, holding office from March 4, 1825, to March 3, 1827.

 He was buried at the Village Cemetery in Windsor.